rebeccasoren/BostonHousingPrices/Salary/README.md

-# Predicting Salaries with Simple Linear Regression
+# Predicting Salaries with Linear Regression
 Training a model that predicts salaries of new employees & visualizing data using linear regression methods.

 The [csv file](./Salary_Data.csv) is included in this folder for building the model.
 It contains 30 entries. **You can add more data for more accurate predictions.**